guinea7pig/wiisaber/README.md

 a wii port of beatsaber.
-now is the main project for siiiaber reguired to compile  wiiuse and grrlib.
+ is the side  project for siiiaber reguired to compile  wiiuse and grrlib.